Darraghmcalone/trivia-quiz/README.md

 ## Overview

 Trivia Quiz is an application built with React and using Firebase for storing/retrieving high scores.
-It involves answering 10 randomly API sourced questions.
+It involves answering 10 randomly API-sourced questions.

-The project is live: https://master--cozy-granita-217c3a.netlify.app/ .
+The project is live: <a href="https://master--cozy-granita-217c3a.netlify.app/" target="_blank">https://master--cozy-granita-217c3a.netlify.app/</a>.

 # Technologies